 Regard is also given to the views of key shareholders and other stakeholders as appropriate.

 Promote a culture that is based on ethical values and behaviours

-The Board is committed to embodying and promoting a sound corporate culture and has endorsed various policies which require ethical behaviour of staff and relevant counterparties (such as those mandating anti-corruption, anti-counterfeiting, fair treatment, and equality of opportunity).
+The Board is committed to embodying and promoting a sound corporate culture and has endorsed various policies that require a code of ethics for employees and relevant counterparties (such as those mandating anti-corruption, anti-counterfeiting, fair treatment, and equality of opportunity).

-The Executive Directors are overseeing ongoing work to establish a clear set of ‘Core Values’ for the Company which will clearly set down the ethical and cultural expectations of the Company, which will guide and inform the actions of the Company (and to which its staff can be held accountable).
+The Executive Directors have established the following core values which convey the ethical and cultural expectations of the Company.
+Byotrol’s values guide and inform the actions of the Company (and to which its employees are held accountable).

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The Company’s Corporate Governance Statement explains the structures which are in place at Board and Committee level and how these interact, including the roles which individual Directors fulfil on the Board.
+The Company’s Corporate Governance Statement explains the structures that are in place at Board and Committee level and how these interact, including the roles which individual Directors fulfil on the Board.